andf-mongodb/workflow/README.md

 Comprised of the following tools:

 ## workflow
 Checks out a new branch in your docs workspace and sets it up for work, then opens new VS Code workspace in that repo.

-_Requires:_ Pass the intended new branch name (like DOC-12345-fix-typo-in-example) as a parameter.
+_Usage:_ `workflow DOC-12345-fix-typo-in-example` from anywhere on the box.

 ## deploy
 Stages the repo for viewing in a webbrowser.

 _Usage:_ `deploy` from within the git repo you wish to stage.

 ## review
 Submits your changes for code review using the MDB internal Rietveld tool.
 If the first round of CR, uses the new CR ID.
 If a subsequent round, re-uses the existing one.
 Requires locally storing the CR ID for now.

 _Usage:_ `review` from within the git repo you wish to submit.

 ## publish